 The US Fish and Wildlife Service and CA Department of Fish and Wildlife sent a joint letter to the Coachella Valley Conservation Commission (CVCC) and the City of La Quinta in February 2014 notifying them that bighorn sheep have been regularly utilizing the La Quinta golf courses as an artificial food and water source.
 The letter stated that a barrier (i.e., a fence or functional equivalent) must be installed within two years and the CVCC and the City of La Quinta are responsible for the barrier construction as part of the multiple species habitat conservation plan requirements.

-Thirty-two bighorn sheep have died on or near these golf courses from urban related incidents since this letter was sent.
+Fifty-seven bighorn sheep are known to have died on or near these golf courses from urban related incidents since this letter was sent.
 Most of these deaths were preventable with a fence.
 These habituated bighorn sheep are utilizing the golf courses year-round, not just during summer in times of heat/water stress, much like the sheep did in Rancho Mirage years ago.
 The bighorn exclusion fence in Rancho Mirage eliminated urban-related bighorn deaths in that area; the bighorn population and lamb recruitment have increased and adult mortalities have decreased.
 The Rancho Mirage fence has been an incredible conservation and recovery tool for this species.
 The final Environmental Impact Report (EIR) for the La Quinta fence was approved April 26, 2019, and the fence was put out to bid in mid-October.
 The bid process was extended to November and then to January 13, 2020, after all November bids were rejected.
-The first phase of the fence construction will extend behind PGA West and Lake Cahuilla.
+The first phase of the fence has begun behind PGA West and Lake Cahuilla and is set to be completed in December 2023.
 The Quarry and Traditions still have not provided permission for a fence around their properties.

 In August 2020, Bighorn Institute provided a letter to the CVCC at the Chairperson's request (La Quinta Mayor Linda Evans) citing evidence of the bighorn sheep deaths in urban areas.
 The letter listed out the urban-related bighorn deaths from 2012-August 2020 and compared this to wild bighorn deaths in the mountains of La Quinta away from the urban area.
 For the same time period, there were a third of the number of bighorn deaths in the wild environment compared to those that use the urban setting.
 Click here for a copy of the Institute's letter.

-Although assured that fence construction would begin in 2020, we regret that the fence still is not underway.
-This endangered herd of bighorn is being allowed to continue to habituate to human disturbance and die without any repercussions.
-If you would like to voice your concerns about this issue or get an update on status of the fence, please contact the project lead Katie Barrows 760.346.1127 or firstname.lastname@example.org.
+Although assured that fence construction would begin in 2020, we are pleased that fence construction finally began in October 2022.
+Although construction may not be completed for awhile, we are hopeful that the fence will have positive effects on the sheep in the future!
+If you would like to voice your concerns about this issue or get an update on status of the fence, please contact the Director of Conservation, Kathleen Brundige 760.346.1127 or firstname.lastname@example.org.

 Bighorn walk in the streets causing human safety issues